 “What?
 What ‘appended?”
 Obviously, they hadn’t seen or noticed anything.
 We didn’t hang around to explain, why spoil their vacation?

-My wife and I returned to the Old Cataract Hotel for tea, which had a bitter taste, which no sugar in the world could cure.
+My wife and I returned to the Old Cataract Hotel for bitters tea, which no sugar in the world could cure.